Full Wave Bridge Rectifier, Capacitor Filters, Half Wave Rectifier

 The full bridge rectifier converts AC alternating current, into DC direct current.
 Why is that important?
 Because the power outlets in our homes provide AC but our electronic devices use DC, so we need to convert the AC into DC electricity.

-For example, a laptop charger takes AC from the power outlet and convers this to DC to power the laptop.
+For example, a laptop charger takes AC from the power outlet and converts this to DC to power the laptop.
 If you look at the power adapter for your laptop and electronic devices, the manufacturers label tells you it’s converting AC to DC.
 In this example it states it needs an input of between 100 and 240V, with the symbol for AC electricity, and it will draw 1.5Amps of current.
 It will then output 19.5V of DC electricity and 3.33 Amps of current.
 Notice it also states 50-60 Hz, this is the AC frequency and we’ll look at that in just a moment.

 In AC electricity the voltage and current constantly change direction between forwards and backwards.
 That’s because there’s a magnetic field in the AC generator which essentially pushes and pulls the electrons in the wires.
 This is therefore changing between positive and negative values as it flows forwards and backwards, the voltage is not constant, even though the multimeter makes it look like it is.
 If we plotted this, we get a sine wave pattern.
 The voltage changes between a peak positive and peak negative value as the maximum intensity of the magnetic field passes the coils of wire.